seacunilever/bipode-nextflow/docs/test_guide.md

 # Testing

-This document describes how to test the Bifrost pipeline, including both manual testing for your setup and automated testing with nf-test.
+This document describes how to test the Bipode pipeline, including both manual testing for your setup and automated testing with nf-test.

 ## Manual Testing